aditya-pilania/CyberSecurityIntern_Task2/README.md

 ---

-## Key Concepts That Is Important To Know
+## Key Concepts That Are Important To Know

 ### What is Phishing?
 Phishing is a type of cyberattack in which an attacker poses as a trustworthy entity to trick individuals into revealing sensitive information like passwords, credit card numbers, or OTPs.
 It usually comes via emails, SMS, or fake websites.